TORCH Report: Mintos

 Specific loan status

 The status of each loan is displayed in the Secondary Market, but not in My Investments, and not on the Primary market.
-There you need to click a loan to see its status, or use the filters on the side panel.
+There you must click a loan to see its status, or use the filters on the side panel.
 This makes it very easy to mistakenly invest in loans that are already late.